Economy 7: The ultimate guide to Economy 7 meters and tariffs

 Want to find out more about this special night-time energy plan?
 Here’s our guide to the ins and outs of Economy 7, so you can decide whether it’s right for you.

 What is Economy 7?

-With Economy 7, you’ll pay cheaper rates for 7 hours during the night.
-The difference in cost could be up to 50%, depending on your electricity supplier.
+With Economy 7, you’ll pay cheaper rates for your electricity for 7 hours during the night.
+The difference in cost between your day rate and your night rate could be up to 50%, depending on your electricity supplier.

-Economy 7 is one of several different plans we offer.
+Economy 7 is one of several different plans we offer here at OVO.
 Find out more about each of them in our energy tariffs explained blog.

 Why is it called Economy 7?